 Kamstrup Multical 403 Heat Meter.
 1" BSP qp 3.5m3/hr

 - 0.51m pressure drop @ 17kW dt5 ACCEPTABLE

 Heatmeter Power supply: Sontex heat meters are powered by the M-Bus reader with backup battery.
 Kamstrup heat meters have 12 year battery life and battery is user replaceable, 240V option is available for Kamstrup, Please contact us if you would prefer 240V power supply.

 Glycol: By default these heat meters DO NOT support the use of glycol.
 If you're using glycol please contact us.

 To calculate COP we need to accurately monitor electrical input.
 We recommend monitoring electrical power used by both the outdoor heat pump unit and the indoor unit including pumps etc. This will usually require at least two electricity meters: one to monitor the circuit feeding the outdoor unit and the other to monitor the indoor control unit which should also include the pumps.
 Ideally a third meter can be used to monitor the immersion.

 We use SDM120 MID approved meters with Modbus output, the meters must be installed inline on the AC circuits.

 The emonHP datalogger requires an internet connection.
 It can be connected via Ethernet or WiFi.
-We recommend Ethernet connection if possible for reliable connection.
-If Ethernet is not possible, WiFi can be used
+We highly recommend Ethernet connection for long term reliability.
+If Ethernet is not possible, WiFi can be used.

 To ensure hassle-free installation please provide WiFi SSID & password, so the unit can be pre-provisioned to automatically connect.